microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 ![image](./images/openai_9.png)

 The three models we just deployed will be usable in our Azure Function now.

+## Task 3: Generate Text Embeddings via the Azure OpenAI Service in the Azure Function

+Since we now have implemented the text extraction part of our Azure Function, we need to generate embeddings for each of the extracted paragraphs.

-## Task 3: Create the ElasticSearch Index
+## Task 4: Create the ElasticSearch Index

 **Resources:** \
 [Create Index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html)